csb6/rougelike/README.md

 - **t** Teleport the player.
 Pressing **t** will show a cursor on the player's position.
 After moving the cursor to the desired location (see below), press **t** again to teleport there.
 You cannot teleport to a cell where a Wall is present.
 However, if you set your cursor over an item (**i**) and teleport, it will be added to your inventory.
-Teleporting to a Monster's position causes you to attack the monster.
+Teleporting to a Monster's position causes you to melee the monster without moving to its position.
 - **arrow keys** Move teleportation/ranged attack cursor once it is shown
 - **Ctrl-x** or **Ctrl-c** Exit game

 ## Features

+- Custom character creation or quickstart
 - A movable/teleportable player character ('@')
 - RNG melee/ranged combat
 - Viewable player inventory/character sheet
 - An event log
 - Equippable items
+- Several monster types including Mutant Bears, Marxist Marmots, and Red Imps
-- Monsters ('M')
+- Monsters attempt to find/kill the player
 - Items ('i'), which can be picked up
-- Walls ('1')
+- Walls ('#')
 - Dynamic screen resizing/camera tracking
 - Gorgeous ASCII graphics